 Look Into Refinancing Your Home

-If you purchased a home with a higher interest rate than is now available or you have an adjustable-rate mortgage (ARM), you may want to look into refinancing your home for a fixed-rate mortgage or a lower interest rate.
-According to Investopedia, if you can reduce your mortgage interest rate by 2% you can save significant money each month, but even 1% might save you enough to be worth it.
+If you purchased a home with a higher interest rate than is now available or have an adjustable-rate mortgage (ARM), consider refinancing your home for a fixed-rate mortgage or a lower interest rate.
+According to Investopedia, reducing your mortgage interest rate by 2% can save significant money each month, but even 1% might save you enough to be worth it.

 Take Your Employer’s 401(k) Match